Dramatic video of C-17 at Kabul airport shows people clinging to outside of JBLM-based plane

 The C-17 Globemaster is a long-haul military transport plane able to carry passengers and cargo and able “to use small airfields in harsh terrain anywhere in the world,” according to a description published on the website of Boeing, the aircraft’s manufacturer.

-The 446th Airlift Wing provides crews to support global operations, and it’s missions include aeromedical support, according to the unit’s website.
+The 446th Airlift Wing provides crews to support global operations, and its missions include aeromedical support, according to the unit’s website.
 The 446th’s history dates back to World War II, and is comprised of three squadrons, which are designed to work in tandem with active duty units.

 The 446th is a reservist unit but active duty personnel may form all or part of the crews.